monezamipoor/melanoma_classification/README.md

 NOTE - WHEN WE PUT THESE LINKS IN MAKE SURE IT CAN BE ACCESSED AS A DIRECT COLAB LINK TO GITHUB.
 I.E.
 'https://colab.research.google.com/github/monezamipoor/melanoma_classification/blob/main/<NOTEBOOK 1>.ipynb'

 Both notebooks can be executed on free-tier [Google Colab](https://colab.research.google.com/) with a T4 GPU.
-The notebooks are designed to:
+The notebook is designed to:
 1. Automatically clone this git repo for execution
 2. Install requirements.txt dependancies
 3. Download and unzip the melanoma training set from a google drive location (no login required)